songit2603/E-commerce-Website-for-Children-s-Fashion-KIDDO-BE/README.md

 # Ecomerce platform API

-This is a API service for client UI
+This is a REST API built using Node.js and Express.js for eCommerce.
+It provides endpoints for user authentication, product management, review management, and order management.

 ## Tech Stack

-**Client:** Next, Redux, Bootstrap
+**Client:** React, Redux

 **Server:** Node, Express